Create a Website Account - Manage notification subscriptions, save form progress and more.

 All balances must be collected by 5 p.m. on the 25th of each month (or the next business day if the 25th falls on a weekend or holiday) or that meter will be scheduled for disconnection.
 Disconnections are done on the 26th of each month (or the next business day if the 25th falls on a weekend or holiday).
-Water service will be scheduled for reconnection at such time as the Town of Harrisburg receives the entire past due balance of the bill and the additional $100 reconnect fee.
+Water service will be scheduled for reconnection at such time as the Town of Harrisburg receives the entire past due balance of the bill and the additional $100 account delinquency fee.
 Water service will be restored within 24 hours of payment being received.

 Bill payments can be made at the Town Hall building by utilizing the outside drop box, 24 hours a day, or by coming into the Town Hall offices between 8 a.m. and 5 p.m, Monday through Friday.
 Town Hall is located at: